-For me, after six months of unemployment (how long it took to find a new job in England at the time, even for a major city like Manchester), despite the desperation of the situation, a few weeks after finishing that horrific job, I was finally able to bag my first proper copywriting role.
+For me, after this spell of unemployment, and despite the seeming desperation of the situation, a few weeks after finishing that horrific job I was finally able to bag the next step up in my copywriting career.
 It’s clear there can be a bright side, for some, although I feel dreadfully sorry for the individuals who have to spend their lives in these places on minimum wage, with no hope of furthering their careers or finding any sort of satisfaction in work – or financial security.

 Bukowski eschews such inherent sadness in the situation with endless dry humour.
 You’ll no doubt have picked up on it by now – it’s a downtrodden wit which has clearly come from facing up to years of adversity.
 There’s a 2003 documentary called Bukowski: Born Into This (see the trailer above) which chronicles his alcoholism, poetry, prose, and dry humour.
 His writing style, and public appearances, were fueled by the many everyday, unfortunate situations he found himself in, such as defecating in a public toilet one time at a racetrack (he loved his gambling) and reaching over only to see his wallet plunge into the u-bend.